A terminal project launcher

 • Zellij must be installed first.
 Prawjector relies on it for every launch.

-• Run prawjector validate-config after editing your projects to catch typos before launch.
+• Run prawjector validate-config after editing your projects to catch invalid entries before launch.

 CONFIGURE